-Upon arriving in Elkader you will notice the large water tower, be prepared to portage on river-left or river-right.
+Upon arriving in Elkader you will notice the large water tower, be prepared to portage on riverleft or river-right.
 DO NOT pass the portages as the dam is located just downstream.
-River users will portage around a large dam and the historic Keystone Bridge.
+River users will portage around a large dam, the historic Keystone Bridge and the whitewater feature.
 Gradient: 3.9 feet/mile